NEWIR295/EMBEDDED_LINUX/Embedded_Linux_Drivers/Buildroot_Project/README.md

 ## Honest Opinion

 This project demands considerable patience, particularly during compilation and error debugging.
 It often involves sniffing through numerous obscure websites, risking exposure to outdated information or even malware 😢.
-Without AI assistance like Grok, navigating the vast open-source community can feel like being lost at sea 🌊.
+Without AI assistance like **Grok**, navigating the vast open-source community can feel like being lost at sea 🌊.
 If your working environment differs from the one specified, the image may not build correctly.
-For those considering a similar endeavor, I recommend exploring Yocto over Buildroot for its greater flexibility and support 😊👍.
+For those considering a similar endeavor, I recommend exploring **Yocto** over **Buildroot** for its greater flexibility and support 😊👍.